Georgie is an online writer who enjoys crafting, cooking, reading, and music.

 These are in no particular order, but the top three are definitely my favorites.
 If I've left your favorite Satan off the list, make sure to comment and tell me about myself!

 It is widely believed by some that blues legend Robert Johnson sold his soul to the devil for fame and fortune.
 Though his short life came to a tragic end in 1938, we're still talking about him.

-Case in point is the 1986 movie Crossroads which has Ralph Macchio playing Eugene, a small time Julliard-trained blues guitarist looking for the holy grail - or maybe just a way to sell his soul to the devil, too.
+A case in point is the 1986 movie Crossroads which has Ralph Macchio playing Eugene, a small-time Julliard-trained blues guitarist looking for the holy grail—or maybe just a way to sell his soul to the devil, too.
 He looks up an old harmonica player named Willie whom he finds in a nursing home.
 Eugene believes that Willie can tell him the old, lost Robert Johnson song that may help him with his music career should he learn it.